[ Printer Friendly Version ] [ Report Abuse ]

 “Don’t worry, Mrs Weasley.
 I’ll marry Ginny in pouring rain, if I have to.
 It’s not the weather that will make it perfect, but the fact that she will become my wife today.
 That’s the only thing that matters to me.”

 Over at the Lovegood property, Ginny had already been awake for hours.
-She had been a little dissatisfied with the weather when she had first looked out the window, but since then she had been distracted with the wedding bouquet, which her teammate and bridesmaid Heather Perrington had went to get, and which was not at all the one she had picked out (“As if I’d ever go for pink roses!” she had said to Heather, who had defended herself by replying: “Well, being a bride tends to change people, Gin!”)
+She had been a little dissatisfied with the weather when she had first looked out the window, but since then she had been distracted worrying about the wedding bouquet, which her teammate and bridesmaid Heather Perrington had gone to get, and which was not at all the one she had picked out (“As if I’d ever go for pink roses!” she had said to Heather, who had defended herself by replying: “Well, being a bride tends to change people, Gin!”)
 Heather had taken the flowers and Apparated back to Diagon Alley to sort out the mistake, and Ginny had gone into the bathroom to take a long shower, shave her legs and forget all about the lousy start she had had to her wedding day.
 By the time she left the bathroom, Heather and George were just stepping through the front door, Heather carrying the new bouquet and George carrying the breakfast basket.

 After seeing the new flowers – a much simpler bouquet consisting of only white orchids – Ginny gave her friend a quick hug, took the basket from George and sent him out the door again.